metagenomics/submg/README.md

 # Dereplication
 If your bins are the result of dereplicating data from a single assembly you can use synum as described above.
 If your bins are the result of dereplicating data from multiple different assemblies, you need to split them based on which assembly they belong to.
 You can then start synum seperately for each assembly (and corresponding set of bins).

-# Bin Contamination above 100%
+# Bin Contamination above 100 percent
 When calculating completeness and contamination of a bin with e.g. CheckM, contamination values above 100% can occur.
 [This is not an error](https://github.com/Ecogenomics/CheckM/issues/107).
 However, the ENA API will refuse to accept bins with contamination values above 100%.
 This issue is unrelated to synum, but to avoid partial submissions synum will refuse to submit data if it detects such a bin.
-If you have bins with contamination values above 100%, you can either leave them out by removing them from you dataset or manually set the contamination value to 100% in the `BINS_QUALITY` file you provide to synum.
+If you have bins with contamination values above 100%, you can either leave them out by removing them from you dataset or manually set the contamination value to 100% in the `BINS_QUALITY_FILE` file you provide to synum.

-## Support
+# Support
 Synum is being actively developed.
 Please use the github issue tracker to report problems.
 A discussions page is available for questions, comments or suggestions.